LucasWaelti/kalibr-wiki/Home.md

 To make the calibration task more convenient and reproducible the following tools are provided:

-1. tool to set the camera focus in a reproducible way
+1. **camera focus**: tool to set the camera focus in a reproducible way
-1. validation of the camera-system calibration on live ROS image streams
+1. **calibration validator**: validation tool that computes the reprojection error statistics of the calibrated camera-system on live ROS image streams

 ##Authors
 * Paul Furgale ([email](paul.furgale@mavt.ethz.ch))